 - Rainbow Dash briefly wears this expression in "Fall Weather Friends" while trying to laugh off Twilight Sparkle's suspicions.

-- Pinkie Pie wears this expression in "Party of One" whenever she is puppeteering the friends that she created for Gummy's after-birthday party.
+- Pinkie Pie wears this expression during her infamous Sanity Slippage in "Party of One" whenever she is puppeteering the friends that she created for Gummy's after-birthday party.